-One of the biggest challenges as an interpreter is to manage the flow of the conversation.
+One of the biggest challenges as an interpreter is managing the flow of the conversation.
 To do this successfully, you must allow the speaker to get their message across fluidly and completely and still be able to interpret with accuracy.
 This challenge is intensified when working remotely.
 End-users may be unfamiliar with working with interpreters or there may be multiple people speaking at the same time.

-A tip to overcome this challenge is giving a proper pre-session.
+A tip to overcome this challenge is to give a proper pre-session.
 A pre-session introduces you as the interpreter and sets the ground rules for the conversation.
 During your pre-session, you can ask end-users to speak one at a time and to only speak a few sentences at once.
 Setting the ground rules at the beginning of the encounter will lead to more successful interpretation sessions.

-Another tool that remote interpreters can use is notetaking.
+Another tool that remote interpreters can use is note-taking.
 Notetaking is a tool that interpreters rely on to fill in memory gaps.
 In remote interpretation, relying on notetaking becomes critical.
 Notetaking allows end-users to speak a complete thought and allows conversations to flow naturally.
 If you are interested in building up your notetaking skills, try a coaching session with one of our experienced interpreters.

 Be Vigilant of Interpreter Fatigue